davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 TrustAnchorIdentifier TrustAnchorIdentifierList<0..2^16-1>;
 ~~~

 When the extension is sent in the ClientHello or CertificateRequest messages, the `extension_data` is a TrustAnchorIdentifierList and indicates that the sender supports the specified trust anchors.
 The list is unordered, and MAY be empty.
+Each TrustAnchorIdentifier uses the binary representation, as described in {{trust-anchor-ids}}.

 When the extension is sent in EncryptedExtensions, the `extension_data` is a TrustAnchorIdentifierList containing the list of trust anchors that server has available, in the server’s preference order, and MUST NOT be empty.